Orange County Child Support Attorney

 Effective Date of Child Support:

-In either dissolution of marriage action or a paternity action, the Family Court has the ability to set child support effective upon the date of the initial filing of a case (Family Code § 4009).
+In either dissolution of marriage action or a paternity action in Orange County, the Family Court has the ability to set child support effective upon the date of the initial filing of a case (Family Code § 4009).

-A child support order in Orange County may be modified at any time when there is a change in circumstances (Family Code § 3651).
-An order modifying a child support order may be made retroactive to the date of filing the notice of motion (Family Code 3653).
-In practice, this means that if a motion is filed to modify child support in June of a given year, then the new child support would be modified effective the following month starting July 1 of that year.
+A child support order in OC may be modified at any time when there is a change in circumstances (Family Code § 3651).
+An order modifying a support for a child order may be made retroactive to the date of filing the notice of motion (Family Code 3653).
+In practice, this means that if a motion is filed to modify support for a child in June of a given year, then the new child support would be modified effective the following month starting July 1 of that year.
 Finally, in the event that a child support order is modified based on the unemployment of either parent, then the child for order will be made retroactive to the date of service of the motion to modify support (Family Code 3653).

 What if one parent is self-employed?